-In an effort to expand public service hours, as of Monday, September 2, 2008 the former Slavic and Baltic Division’s collections will be available from the following service points:
+The Slavic and Baltic Division’s collections are available from the following service points:

-- The historic Russian collections, consisting of Cyrillic imprints acquired and cataloged before 1972, are available for use in the Supervised Reading Area in the General Research Division’s Rose Main Reading Room, Room 315.
+- The historic Russian collections, consisting of Cyrillic imprints acquired and cataloged before 1972, are also available for use in the General Research Division’s Rose Main Reading Room, Room 315.

-- Readers who need to consult rare and special format materials, such as rare photographica, early imprints, and oversize materials (+, ++, and +++), must first register in the General Research Division’s Public Catalog Room, Room 315.
+- Readers who need to consult rare and special format materials, such as rare photographica, early imprints, and oversize materials (+, ++, and +++), must first register in the General Research Division’s Rose Main Reading Room, Room 315.
 Materials may be requested by registered readers in the Rare Books Division’s Brooke Russell Astor Rare Books and Manuscripts Reading Room, Room 328, in the North Hall on the Third Floor.

 - Current Periodicals and Microforms are available in Room 100.